Jewel (singer): 2009–2013: Lullaby and other releases

-In early 2009 it was announced that Jewel would release a new studio album titled Lullaby, a collection of lullabies which she described as "not just for children, but also adults".
+In early 2009, it was announced that Jewel would release a new studio album titled Lullaby, a collection of lullabies which she described as "not just for children, but also adults".
 Its lead single, "Somewhere Over the Rainbow", was released on iTunes on March 17, 2009.
 The album was released on May 5, 2009.
 "Somewhere Over The Rainbow" was No.1 on The Top Children's Songs the week of release.
 Like 2011's The Merry Goes 'Round, it is sold under the Fisher Price brand which Jewel described as "a great partnership".

-She also recorded the "Make It Last" with R&B singer Tyrese in conjunction with the release of his comic book Mayhem!.
+Jewel also recorded the "Make It Last" with R&B singer Tyrese in conjunction with the release of his comic book Mayhem!.
 It was intended to be used for the soundtrack to Transformers: Revenge of the Fallen but did not appear on the final track listing.

-In January 2010 Jewel released "Stay Here Forever" from the soundtrack to the film Valentine's Day.
+In January 2010, Jewel released "Stay Here Forever", from the soundtrack to the film Valentine's Day.
 It also served as the lead-off single to Jewel's ninth studio album Sweet and Wild released on June 8, 2010.
 The single debuted at No. 48 on the Hot Country Songs chart and reached No. 34 in May 2010.
 "Satisfied" was released as the album's second single on May 17, 2010, reaching its highest peak of No. 57.
 On October 10, 2010, Jewel released the third single from Sweet and Wild, "Ten".
 It made its debut on the Hot Country Songs Chart at No. 55 on the week of October 15, 2010, and peaked at No. 51 two weeks later.

 Jewel's second children's album, The Merry Goes 'Round, was released in August 2011.
 Like 2009's Lullaby, it is sold under the Fisher-Price brand.
 In June 2012, Jewel was cast in the lead role as June Carter Cash in the Lifetime original movie Ring of Fire, opposite Matt Ross.
 Brian Lowry of Variety commended Jewel's live singing in the film, and noted: "Jewel and Ross are convincing as the central couple, playing them over an extended span."
-On October 16, 2012, Jewel announced via Twitter a "Greatest Hits" album would be released in 2013.
+On October 16, 2012, Jewel announced via Twitter a Greatest Hits album would be released in 2013.
 The album features new duets from Kelly Clarkson and the Pistol Annies.
 Jewel and Clarkson recorded a fresh rendition of Jewel's song "Foolish Games" while Jewel and the Pistol Annies recut "You Were Meant for Me".
 The Greatest Hits album was released February 5, 2013.

 On August 6, 2013, Jewel announced the release of her second Christmas album, titled Let It Snow: A Holiday Collection, scheduled for release on November 12, 2013.
 In an interview with The Wall Street Journal, Jewel was quoted as saying "I wanted this record to have a resemblance to the first album.
 It's a continuation of mood and spirit of that record, with the mood and feel of the album artwork with an image and tone that evokes that spirit."